Pauline Rhodes: Career

-Although she did not have her first exhibition until 1977, when she was 40, Rhodes quickly established herself with projects in public galleries throughout New Zealand.
+Although she did not have her first exhibition until 1977, Rhodes took part in exhibitions at the Artists' co-op in Wellington in 1978.
+Rhodes quickly established herself with projects in public galleries throughout New Zealand.

 In 1980 Rhodes contributed Extensions to the Sarjeant Gallery's 4 New Zealand Sculptors exhibition (which also included Andrew Drummond, Neil Dawson and Matt Pine).
 Working in space under the gallery's well-known dome, Rhodes installed a floor piece made from squares of weathered steel laid out through the galleries from under the dome and extending into the grounds outside.

-In 1981 as part of ANZART, the first Australia-New Zealand artist exchange, Rhodes presented a work titled Stained Silences at the Robert McDougall Art Gallery.
+In 1981 as part of ANZART, the first Australia-New Zealand artist exchange initiated by Ian Hunter, Rhodes presented a work titled Stained Silences at the Robert McDougall Art Gallery.
 She covered a long wall in the gallery with stained squares of newspaper and gave her first slide talk on her outdoors work as part of the exhibition events programme.

 In 1982 Rhodes was included with Christine Hellyar and Jacqueline Fraser in 3 Sculptors at the Museum of New Zealand Te Papa Tongarewa in Wellington.
 She constructed two walls of rust-stained newsprint sheets attached to lengths of cane, which formed a corridor and shook subtly when visitors passed between them.
 In the same year she presented an installation work, Extensums: ground runs - stained ground, at the F1 Sculpture Project, in which chalk and water marks drew attention to details in the factory floor surface, and the space was filled with large pieces of paper stained by rusting steel, upright curved grids and lime green rods.

 In 1985 Rhodes exhibited in the Auckland Art Gallery's artist project series.
 Her installation, titled Intensums '85, filled a long gallery with a three-dimensional grid like a labyrinth, made of a wide variety of materials including steel rods, cane, green painted cane, paper, fabric, copper wire and dried beach grass, all stained with rust, and small boxes of earth which sprouted grass during the exhibition.